cihernand/ascii_art/README.md

 By Chad Elias

-The extraordinary proliferation of street art and  Graffiti in Egyptian towns and cities has made new forms of democratic participation in public space possible. (...)
-Graffiti invites citizens to actively participate in public debate about how to live together and declare their rights under authoritarian power structures.
+"The extraordinary proliferation of street art and  Graffiti in Egyptian towns and cities has made new forms of democratic participation in public space possible. (...)
+Graffiti invites citizens to actively participate in public debate about how to live together and declare their rights under authoritarian power structures."

 #### Fragments from The Sad Transition
 By Sad Panda

-Humanity can be described  using a multitude of adjectives depending upon the realities surrounding a person.
+"Humanity can be described  using a multitude of adjectives depending upon the realities surrounding a person.
 One's upbringing or current environment, political or economical surroundings, or social life defined by the family and friends help define their existence.